neuronsimulator/nrn/neuron/stdrun/runctrl.rst

 Stop
 ~~~~

 Stops the simulation at the end of a step.

 Continuetil
 ~~~~~~~~~~~

 Continues integrating until t >= value displayed in valueeditor.
 Plots occur each step.

 Continuefor
 ~~~~~~~~~~~

 Continues integrating for amount of time displayed in valueeditor.
 Plots occur each step.

 SingleStep
 ~~~~~~~~~~

 Integrates one step and plots.
 A step is 1/(Plots/ms) milliseconds and consists of 1/dt/(Plots/ms) calls to fadvance()

 Tstop
 ~~~~~

 Stop time for InitRun

 Plotsms
 ~~~~~~~

 Number of integration steps per millisecond at which plots occur.
 Notice that reducing dt does not by itself increase the number of points plotted.
 If the the step is not an integral multiple of dt then dt is rounded down to the nearest integral multiple.

 Quiet
 ~~~~~

 When checked, turns off movies and graph flushing during
-    an :meth:`RunControl.InitRun`#StandardRunTools.
+an :ref:`runcontrol_initrun`.
 Under some circumstances this can speed
 things up very considerably such as when using the :func:`RunFitter`
 in the presence of a Shape Movie plot under MSWINDOWS.

 RealTime
 ~~~~~~~~